1) Beating the Inner Critic and Actually Starting

 My Inner Critic sanctioned only my best work – even in the first draft.

 Then along came NaNoWriMo.
-Committing to write a certain number of words per day – my goal was a thousand – with the aim of quantity, not quality.
+Committing to produce a certain number of words per day following Lee Child’s advice of “Don’t get it right – get it written.”

 2) Living with the Drivel